olsson-group/ito/README.md

 optional arguments:
-  -h, --help            show this help message and exit --path PATH           Base path for input data and where output samples will be stored.
+  -h, --help            show this help message and exit --root ROOT           Base path for input data and where output samples will be stored.
   --samples SAMPLES     The number of initial positions to sample trajectories from, processed in parallel.
   --traj_length TRAJ_LENGTH
                         The total number of steps (frames) in each generated trajectory.